OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• Versatile enough to wear on a variety of different terrains
+• Versatile enough to wear on a variety of terrains and long distances

-• Almost no break-in time is required before they feel incredibly comfortable
+• Almost no break-in time is required before they feel comfortable

 CONS